The Relationship Between Educational Attainment and Labor Force Status in Illinois

 The chart below shows 12-month moving average unemployment rates by educational attainment level.

 As would be expected, there is an inverse relationship between unemployment rates and educational attainment; the higher the level of educational attainment, the lower the unemployment rate.
-The average unemployment rates among the lowest three educational attainment levels converged at various times during the past decade but only temporarily.
+The average unemployment rates among the lowest three educational attainment levels converged at various times during the past decade, notably during the pandemic, but the relationships remain overall.

 Labor force participation rates by Educational Attainment Level